Pattikkad, Thrissur

-Pattikkad is a junction in the outskirts of Thrissur district of Kerala, India.
+Pattikkad or Pattikad is a junction in the outskirts of Thrissur district of Kerala, India.
 The junction is situated beside the Salem-Kochi National Highway.
+It is the sixth ward of Pananchery gram panchayat.

 Location

-Pattikkad is situated about 13 km north-east of Thrissur, 21 km from vadakkanchry of Palakkad district and 7 km from Peechi Dam and the Power Grid Corporation of India HDVC Station.
+Pattikkad is situated about 13 km north-east of Thrissur, 21 km from vadakkanchery of Palakkad district and 7 km from Peechi Dam and the Power Grid Corporation of India.
+Govt Higher Secondary School Pattikad is one of the important school in this area.

 Transportation

 National Highway 544 (India) [Earlier NH-47], a six lane highway passes through Pattikkad.
 Kerala State Road Transport Corporation and private buses are available to Thrissur, Palakkad (towards the east), Elanad, Govindapuram, Pollachi, and Peechi sides.